PoCInnovation/Pool2023/Software/day03/Golang/README.md

 - If the token is wrong, return `Unauthorized` with the right status.
 - If no user is found, return `Unknown user` with the right status.

+> ⚠️ Be careful when using the tests for this step, you'll need to restart your server every time you want to run them.\
+> Indeed, a registration test for example will fail if we launch it twice as our function will return a `User already exists` error.\
+> Restarting the server will clear our RAM database and fix this 😃

 ## Bonus